Cookies setting

 Consistency

 Although there are several regional Starbucks products and services, the key offering is identical in every location.
-This consistency modifies to its stores as well - there are some different styles, but the experience stays unchanged.
+This consistency modifies its stores as well - there are some different styles, but the experience stays unchanged.

 It’s pleasing to know that, as a consumer, you can go to any Starbucks store and get the same product and treatment regardless of where you are in the world.
 This has come a long way in building loyalty and customer experience.